 a.
 Laban was told on the third day that Jacob had fled: This shows that Jacob and his family lived some distance from Laban.
 He didn’t notice their departure for three days.

 b.
-God had come to Laban the Syrian in a dream by night: The need for God’s message to Laban shows that Laban did have evil intention towards Jacob, and God protected Jacob through this dream by night, telling Laban to be careful in his dealings with Jacob.
+God had come to Laban the Syrian in a dream by night: Apparently, Laban did have an evil intention against Jacob.
+Yet God protected Jacob through this dream by night, telling Laban to be careful in his dealings with Jacob.

 So Laban overtook Jacob.
 Now Jacob had pitched his tent in the mountains, and Laban with his brethren pitched in the mountains of Gilead.
 And Laban said to Jacob: “What have you done, that you have stolen away unknown to me, and carried away my daughters like captives taken with the sword?
 Why did you flee away secretly, and steal away from me, and not tell me; for I might have sent you away with joy and songs, with timbrel and harp?
 And you did not allow me to kiss my sons and my daughters.
 Now you have done foolishly in so doing.
 It is in my power to do you harm, but the God of your father spoke to me last night, saying, ‘Be careful that you speak to Jacob neither good nor bad.’
 And now you have surely gone because you greatly long for your father’s house, but why did you steal my gods?”

 b.
 Why did you flee away secretly: Laban first tried to shame Jacob with kindness, suggesting that they would have had a celebration at his departure.
 Apparently, that idea was met with an unsympathetic response, so Laban threatened Jacob (it is in my power to do you harm).